Study Clinical Psychology, PsyD at Azusa Pacific University

 American Psychological Association

 Student Admissions, Outcomes, and Other Data

-The Guidelines and Principles for Accreditation of Programs in Professional Psychology (G&P) require that doctoral graduate programs provide potential students, current students, and the public with accurate information on the program and on program expectations.
-This information is meant to describe the program accurately and completely, using the most up-to-date data on education and training outcomes, and be presented in a manner that allows applicants to make informed decisions about entering the program.
+The Guidelines and Principles for Accreditation of Programs in Professional Psychology (G&P) require that doctoral graduate programs provide potential students, current students, and the public with accurate information on the program and with program expectations.
 View our Student Admissions, Outcomes, and Other Data (PDF).